Debt Consolidation 101: A Comprehensive Guide

 For instance, if you have a lot of debt, consolidating it could cause your monthly payment to become unaffordable.
 If you’re unable to make your new loan or credit card payment on time, you could end up harming your credit score.

 Debt consolidation may also be a bad idea if you have a bad credit score.
-Since it’s unlikely that you’ll be eligible for a low interest rate, debt consolidation could increase your total interest charges in this scenario for people with bad credit.
+Since it’s unlikely that you’ll be eligible for a low-interest rate, debt consolidation could increase your total interest charges in this scenario for people with bad credit.
+You'll also want to check in with your lender on prepayment penalties, which can also be a factor in some cases.

 What is the catch with debt consolidation?